qianqianqi28/MAV-NMF/README.md

 This project is for Identification of NMF by choosing maximum-volume basis vectors.

 ## Configuration instructions
-- nmf folder includes MATLAB code.
+- code folder includes MATLAB code.
+- data folder describes the data source.

 ## Installation instructions
 - Matlab R2024b